box/viewer.js/README.md

 npm install
 ```

 That's it!
-You should be setup with dev dependencies and ready to go.
+You should be setup with development dependencies and ready to go.

 ### Grunt